Download Full Text (377 KB)

 International Law | Law | Military, War, and Peace | National Security Law

-Anderson, Kenneth, "Efficiency in Bello and Ad Bellum: Making the Use of Force Too Easy? in Targeted Killings: Law and Morality in an Asymmetrical World" (2012).
+Anderson, Kenneth, "Efficiency in Bello and Ad Bellum: Making the Use of Force Too Easy?"
+(2012).
 Contributions to Books.
 122.